IB-DP & CP 15-19

 IBDP

 NBHIS is an authorised IB World School offering the IB Diploma Programme to years 11 and 12; students 16-19 years old.
 This challenging, comprehensive programme is recognised by prestigious universities around the world as the “gold standard” of high school education.
-Its mission is to provide students with the skills to manage their present and future worlds, and to instill in them the responsibility for contributing positively and responsibly to their communities.
-Research on IBDP graduates demonstrates that they finish their first degrees and to go on to graduate school.
+Its mission is to provide students with the skills to manage their present and future worlds, and to instil in them the responsibility for contributing positively and responsibly to their communities.
+Research on IBDP graduates demonstrates that they regularly finish their first degrees and go on to graduate school.
 They take up positions as advocates, and peacemakers alongside becoming leaders in law, medicine and business.

 The IBDP educates the whole person.
 Students study subjects from within six Groups, three studied at Higher Level, and three at Standard Level.
-These represent all major disciplines and are studied concurrently along with the DP Core subjects of Creativity, Activity and Service (CAS), Theory Of Knowledge (TOK) and the Extended Essay.
+These represent all major disciplines and are studied concurrently along with the DP Core subjects of Creativity, Activity and Service (CAS), Theory of Knowledge (TOK) and the Extended Essay.

-CAS invites students to challenge themselves in active pursuits, in thoughtful creations and ideas and in real and engaging service in their local and broader community.
+CAS invites students to challenge themselves in active pursuits, in thoughtful creations and ideas, and in real and engaging service in their local and broader community.
 CAS draws upon the available arts and sports/fitness activities to promote lifelong healthy habits, while it challenges students to investigate and address need in their immediate community.
 The reflective component of CAS allows students time to consider their actions and commitments in the light of what they are learning personally and communally in other parts of the IBDP programme.

 The Extended Essay (EE) is a challenge for DP candidates to complete and original piece of research and consideration in an area of interest to them.
 It is based on scholarship rules and regulations.